ViLaverSoftware/VLS/Event/EVENT.md

 # Event Module {#event}

-Events are the backbone of GUI appliactions but they are also very usefull in other application where you want seperation of conserns.
+Events are the backbone of GUI applications but they are also very useful in other application where you want separation of concerns.

 This module provide an EventHandler templated class where it is possible to subscribe and trigger events.